chem330/chem330.github.io/lab-notebooks.md

 Your lab notebook is the single **exact, permanent, legally defensible, archival record** of what you did in lab.
 In an academic setting, notebooks are often used by the person who wrote the notebook or a lab colleague when trying to repeat an experiment, process data, or publish results.
 In a professional setting, they may be used to communicate work to new employees, defend against patent lawsuits, or support forensic or toxicological conclusions in a court of law.
 A good test of your lab notebook is to imagine handing it to a peer who has never completed the lab.
 Then, try to determine if there would enough information for them to (1) complete the lab with no other resources, (2) **exactly** repeat your data analysis and calculations and arrive at the **exact** same answer (including all significant digits), and (3) understand your conclusions and how you arrived at those conclusions.
 When in doubt, it's better to include too much than too little!

 In the context of Aquatic Chemistry, you may imagine working in an EPA-certified water anlysis lab where a lack of thorough records may lead to the company losing EPA certification.
-Or perhaps one may work for an environmental consulting firm that conducts water analysis that is the key evidence in a court case against a polluting entity -- in such a case a good lab notebook could make or break the case!
+Or perhaps one may work for an environmental consulting firm that conducts water analysis that is the key evidence in a court case against a polluting entity -- in such a case a good lab notebook could make or break the defense or prosecution!

-In an effor to keep good records, the following apply to all lab notebooks:
+In an effort to keep good records, the following apply to all lab notebooks:

 1. Your lab notebook should have a glued or sewn binding (not spiral, as pages can more easily be ripped out after the fact).
 There are dedicated lab notebooks available for puchase, but a basic composition book will work just fine.
 1. Each page should be numbered and dated.
 In the case of a true lab notebook, there is usually a template for this; in the case of a composition book, you will have to add this yourself.